Knowledge base

 1. the kAuth app for iOS / Android devices

-2. another method (see below).
+2. another method

-At point a above, you can download and configure the iOS / Android app kAuth (refer to this other guide on this subject):
+At point a above, you can download and configure the iOS / Android kAuth app (refer to this other guide on this subject):

 At point b above, you can choose another method from:

-1. any OTP application (such as Authy for example) to obtain a one-time code
+1. any OTP application (such as Authy, for example) to obtain a one-time code

 2. YubiKey (from Yubico)

-Be careful with existing synchronizations
+Be careful with synchronizations already in place

 It is not necessary to call Infomaniak, which does not have any of your codes & passwords in its possession.
 For any request for help regarding 2FA, refer to this other guide.